satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 to either publish, reject or request revisions of the article.
-After publication, problems such as fraud or mistakes are addressed via retraction after disclosure or exposure by countering articles or letters to the editor (e.g. cite: chang2006retraction).
+After publication, problems such as fraud or mistakes are addressed via retraction after disclosure or exposure by countering articles or letters to the editor (e.g. Chang et al., 2006).
 Through the review process and the scientific community's history of policing itself, science is thought to have a self-correcting character.
 However, with the difficulty for individual reviewers to review the increasing number and complexity of articles, and the use of journal impact factors as proxies for evaluations of individual articles, the integrity of the review process, and indeed of science, suffers.
 Another danger to the review process, and to scientific articles themselves, is that they are not keeping pace with the dramatic advances in computing resources by